 Lo and behold, the pièce de résistance across Hong Kong’s entire Geopark — the East Dam of High Island Reservoir.
 Get up close with gigantic dolosse blocks, a sea cave, and iconic S-shaped hexagonal rock columns formed from volcanic activity.

-From Sai Kung Pier, take a green taxi up to the East Dam (~HK$120, or ~S$20).
-Getting back to Sai Kung Pier might be tricky if there are no cabs; if possible, get the phone number from your taxi driver, or try your luck carpooling with other tourists.
+How to get there: Take a taxi up to the East Dam from Sai Kung Pier.
+Getting back to Sai Kung Pier might be tricky if there are no cabs; if possible, get the phone number from your taxi driver, or try your luck carpooling with other tourists (Google Maps)

 4) Ng Tung Chai Waterfalls (梧桐寨瀑布)

-The highest waterfall in Hong Kong nestled in the Tai Mo Shan Country Park (大帽山郊野公園), the Ng Tung Chai Waterfalls comprise 4 different waterfalls named after their altitudes — the Bottom Fall, Middle Fall, Main Fall and Scatter Fall.
+Situated on Tai Mo Shan (AKA Hong Kong’s tallest peak at 957m-high), the Ng Tung Chai Waterfalls comprise four different waterfalls named after their altitudes — the Bottom Fall, Middle Fall, Main Fall and Scatter Fall.
+Clear signposts are scattered throughout the 5km trail, so you don’t have to worry about getting lost!

 5) Hakka Villages — Wu Kau Tang (烏蛟騰), Sam A Tsuen (三椏村), Lai Chi Wo (荔枝窩)

-Cost: ~S$173, includes round trip transport and lunch
+Cost: HK$1,000/pax (~S$171), includes round trip transport and lunch

 6) Clear Water Bay (清水灣)

 *Pro-tip: On the trail, you will encounter forks in the path that have no signs.
-Always go with the left in such cases, as they offer better views than the right.
+Always go with the left in such cases, as they offer better views than the right 😉

 7) Fan Lau, Lantau South (分流, 南大嶼山)

 If you’re headed to Lantau Island, get your hiking shoes on and walk along the Lantau Trail (鳳凰徑) from Fan Lau.
-It runs for 70km ending in Mui Wo town, but split into 12 sections that you can choose to hike depending on your time and ability — each offering top-down sea views, beaches and unspoilt nature.
+It runs for 70km ending in Mui Wo town, but is split into 12 sections that you can choose to hike depending on your time and ability — each offering top-down sea views, beaches and unspoilt nature.

 End off your hike in Tai O (大澳) Fishing Village and walk through the market for street snacks, dried seafood and souvenirs.
 You can also further embark on boat tours that take you along the fishing village for a more intimate experience with the residents!